Pratik-psudo/Practical-Tasks-IT-and-Law/README.md

 - Does the service allow users to request changes to personal information?

-[ ] Create a form or section that enables users to update their information.
+[ ] Create a form or section that enables users to review and update their information.

 - is there a a way for users to comment on failed requests to make changes